 Note also that weekly online discussion is required by each student.
 Interaction with other students is not only encouraged but essential to achieve better credit.
 Students will be expected to contribute four to six times each week with substantive (minimum of 300 words) entries.
+You will also complete "Check you Progress" from each or most chapters in your textbook.

-D. Quizzes
+D. Assignments